gargrohin/CS664-G10-Oblufusion/README.md

 ### Data

-Corrected X and Y coordinates are loged in the 'lfinalc.txt' and 'rfinalc.txt' files.
+Corrected X and Y coordinates are logged in the 'lfinalc.txt' and 'rfinalc.txt' files.

 ### Plots

-In order to view the plots real time, you must run the code in Plots, plot.py.
+In order to view the plots in real time, you must run the code in Plots/plot.py.

 ### Performance graphs